GitWorktree.org logoGitWorktree.org

 The agent runs in your current project directory.
 It reads and writes files directly in the same folder you have open.
 This is the default behavior and works well for single-agent workflows.
 The downside: you cannot safely run a second agent in the same directory, and your own manual edits may conflict with the agent's changes.

-The agent runs in a separate git worktree directory.
-It has its own checked-out branch and its own copy of all source files.
-Changes are isolated from your main working directory and from any other agents running in other worktrees.
-This is the mode you want for parallel development.
+Each agent runs in a separate git worktree directory with its own checked-out branch and source files.
+Changes are isolated from your main working directory and from any other agents.
+This is what Cursor's parallel agents feature does automatically, or you can set it up manually.

 Setting Up Worktrees for Cursor Agents